Anthony Scaramucci Threatens to Sue Tufts Student Over Op-Ed in School Newspaper

-Despite being fired after just ten days after being hired as White House communications director, Anthony Scaramucci remains a big fan of President Trump.
-In an AP interview last week, Scaramucci said he still talks to members of Trump’s inner circle “regularly,” and expects to be part of the Trump re-election effort in some capacity.
+Despite being fired after just ten days as the White House communications director, Anthony Scaramucci remains a big fan of President Trump.
+In an AP interview last week, Scaramucci said he still talks to members of Trump’s inner circle “regularly” and expects to be part of the Trump reelection effort in some capacity.

 “I have very good relationships there still, and you have to remember we were a team for 18 months, and so we all had different roles.
 And so I’m still playing my role frankly.
 I’m an advocate for the president, media surrogate when I need to be,” he said.